Linwood Boomer

-Linwood M. Boomer (born October 9, 1955) is a Canadian-born American film and television producer, writer, and actor.
-He is known for playing the role of Adam Kendall on the drama Little House on the Prairie, and for creating the Fox sitcom Malcolm in the Middle.
+Linwood M. Boomer (born October 9, 1955) is a Canadian and American film and television producer, writer, and actor.
+He is known for playing the role of Adam Kendall on the television drama Little House on the Prairie (1978–1981), and for creating the Fox sitcom Malcolm in the Middle (2000–2006), as well as its revival series, Life's Still Unfair (2026).

 Early life

-Boomer was born into a lower middle class family in Vancouver, British Columbia, Canada, the third of four sons.
+Boomer was born into a lower-middle-class family in Vancouver, British Columbia, Canada, the third of four sons.
+He grew up in San Mateo, California, and attended Highlands Elementary School and Junípero Serra High School before moving to Aragon High School, from which he graduated in 1974.
 He was enrolled in a gifted program at school.
 His mother is named Eileen.
-Boomer made a show based on his life story called Malcolm in the Middle, which ran on FOX from January 2000 to May 2006.
+Boomer created Malcolm in the Middle, based on his own life story, which aired on Fox from January 2000 to May 2006.

 Career

 Boomer began his career as an actor.
 After playing Adam Kendall on Little House on the Prairie, Boomer began working behind the camera in the television business.

 Boomer's writing and executive producing credits include Night Court, Flying Blind, The Boys Are Back, Townies, 3rd Rock from the Sun and God, the Devil and Bob.
 He also created and executive produced the pilots Family Business, Nice Try, and the American version of Red Dwarf and served as an executive producer under James L. Brooks for the pilot of Big.
 He owns his own production company Satin City.

 Boomer negotiated with CBS on a pilot order for a project that reunited him with Gail Berman, the exec who shepherded Malcolm during her tenure at Regency TV and as programming chief at Fox.
 Boomer wrote the script and exec produced along with Berman and Lloyd Braun for their BermanBraun shingle and Universal Media Studios, where BermanBraun is based.
 Dubbed The Karenskys, the multi-camera comedy would revolve around a daughter's return to the fold of her large, eccentric, ethnic family after her husband takes a job in her hometown.
 It was directed by Pamela Fryman and starred Annie Potts, Desi Lydic, Jack Thompson, Mather Zickel, Sasha Alexander, Tinsley Grimes, and Todd Stashwick.